Our Re-purposed Home

 Note: If you are going to add a solid roof then remember to make one wall slightly taller to allow rain to run off.
 Read more about this below.

 Because of my perches and door, most of my uprights will be cut in half.
 See the image below.
-Both the right, left and front sections need to be cut in two so you can add the horizontal cross pieces.
-The only upright that was full length for me was the center in the back section.
-This is because I didn’t have any cross pieces in the back.
-Center back upright not in photo.
-Also, I changed out the wall connector on the front center section on the right to a 4-way elbows so I could frame the door.
+Both the right, left, and front sections need to be cut in two so you can add the horizontal cross pieces.
+The only upright that was the full length for me was the center in the back section.
+This is because I didn’t have any cross-pieces in the back.
+Center back upright not in the photo.
+Also, I changed out the wall connector on the front center section on the right to a 4-way elbow so I could frame the door.
 Read more about this under framing a door or window.

 PVC pipe frame for the beginning of a catio outdoor enclosure on a deck